Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

 This hydrological study of part of the Great Artesian Basin was carried out concurrently with the geological mapping of the Peake and Denison region in 1953.
 The hydrological survey extended over the sedimentary basin rocks surrounding the ranges and included surface mapping, researching bore records, geophysical data and from previous surveys conducted over the area.
-Compiled from Report Book 41/00040

 RI 11 - Report of Investigations - The Hydrology of the Pirie-Torrens Basin, Chebotarev II 1958